ryanbartley/Cinder-MPE/README.md

 This is an implementation of Most-Pixels-Ever for Cinder.
-Take a look here https://github.com/shiffman/Most-Pixels-Ever-Processing.
+Take a look [here](https://github.com/shiffman/Most-Pixels-Ever-Processing).

-This version is built for glNext branch of the [Cinder Repo](https://github.com/cinder/Cinder/tree/glNext).
+This version of Most-Pixels-Ever is built for glNext branch of the [Cinder Repo](https://github.com/cinder/Cinder/tree/glNext).
 To get this version follow these instructions...

 - Go to a folder that you'd like to save cinder and open it in terminal
 - Type `git clone https://github.com/cinder/Cinder.git`